 Highschool DxD Season 5 Release Date: Could The Sequel Be A Split-Cour Highschool DxD Hero Season 2?

-The sequel seems likely to be renewed considering that Blu-Ray sales predictions for Hero have it doing well.
-Sales are even projected to be better than even My Hero Academia Season 3 and Sword Art Online Alternative: Gun Gale Online (check out the Gun Gale Online Season 2 spoilers).
+The sequel seems likely to be renewed considering that Blu-Ray sales for Hero have it doing decently.
+Sales were better than even My Hero Academia Season 3 but less than Sword Art Online Alternative: Gun Gale Online (check out the Gun Gale Online Season 2 spoilers).

 However, the financial picture is not completely rosy since sales figures for each new Highschool DxD season have been declining in comparison to the prior season.
-Season 4 is estimated to only sell about half the number of copies that the first season sold in its first week.
+Season 4 is estimated to only sell about half the number of copies that the first season sold on average.
 That’s not to say that the anime is in any trouble since during that time period the anime industry as a whole has been transitioning to streaming revenue becoming the most significant financial factor.

 High School DxD Season 5: Spoilers From The Light Novels